 If your GP decides not to refer you or your child for a diagnosis, ask for the reason why.
 If you don't feel comfortable discussing their decision then and there, you can ask for a second appointment to talk it through.

 There is a complaints procedure you can follow.
-See Local authority and NHS complaints procedure – details at the bottom of this page – or call the National Autistic Society Autism Helpline on 0808 800 4104 to ask for a printed copy.
+See the NHS complaints procedure - details at the bottom of this page - or call the National Autistic Society Autism Helpline on 0808 800 4104.